rolandyuwy/tp/docs/UserGuide.md

 * `clear` `undo` then `redo` will redo the `clear` command.

 ### Clearing all entries : `clear`
 Clears all entries from the food inventory.
+You can easily clear the starting data, or start on a clean food inventory.

 Format: `clear`